C3Techie/ai-doc-summarizer-service/README.md

 ## Features

 - **Document Upload**: Accept PDF and DOCX files (max 5MB)
+- **MinIO Object Storage**: Secure file storage using MinIO for scalability and S3 compatibility
 - **Text Extraction**: Automatically extract text from uploaded documents using pdf-parse and mammoth
 - **AI Analysis**: Use OpenRouter LLM to generate summaries and extract metadata
 - **JWT Authentication**: Secure signup/login with Bearer token authentication